Wisconsin Governor Postpones Primary on Eve of Voting

 MADISON, Wis.
 (CN) – Wisconsin’s Democratic governor on Monday suspended in-person voting for the state’s pivotal primary election set for Tuesday, after weeks of chaos and confusion in which election officials were scrambling to ensure safe access to the polls in light of the Covid-19 pandemic.

-Governor Tony Evers’ executive order calls off all in-person for Wisconsin’s April 7 primary election and reschedules the primary for June 9.
+Governor Tony Evers’ executive order calls off all in-person voting for Wisconsin’s April 7 primary election and reschedules the primary for June 9.

 The executive order also calls the Wisconsin Legislature into a special session to commence at 2 p.m.
 Tuesday to consider the scheduling of the new in-person voting date.